pranav-ap/blog/content/posts/agents-and-environments.md

 ### Fully Observable vs Partially Observable vs Unobservable

 If the agent's sensors can access all properties of environment, relevant for choice of action, then the task environment is **fully observable**.
-In case of a defective sensor we have a **partially observable** task environment.
+In case it is a defective sensor, we have a **partially observable** task environment.
 If the agent has no sensors then the environment is **unobservable**.

 ### Deterministic vs Stochastic vs Non-Deterministic